greensopinion/flutter-vector-map-tiles/README.md

 * [Mapbox Outdoors](https://www.mapbox.com/maps/outdoors)

 Other combinations of theme/provider may work too.

+Some tile providers offer tiles with more detail that are intended to be drawn at a higher zoom level.
+For example, Mapbox provdies tiles tiles that render at 512px instead of the default 256px ([Mapbox docs](https://docs.mapbox.com/help/glossary/zoom-level/#tile-size)).
+Set `VectorTileLayerOptions.tileOffset` with these providers.
 ## Attribution

 Examples provided in `vector_map_tiles` make use of Mapbox and Stadia Maps, both of which require attribution.